-The brand new Gigabyte Aero 15W is the first new laptop to arrive with the six-core Intel Coffee Lake mobile chip inside it.
+The brand new Gigabyte Aero 15W is the first laptop to arrive in the office with the six-core Intel Coffee Lake mobile chip inside it.
 And that’s not the only improvement Gigabyte have made to one of my favourite ever gaming laptops.

 A gaming laptop has to have one of the best gaming mice plugged in to make it perfect.